dcdaz/danielcordova.me/content/blog/my_journey_to_fullstack.md

 </template>
 ```

 But something didn't feel completely right with how script section is written, it felt confusing and disconected.
-In any case i was working in the login page with this path until I saw a different way of write the script section i looked more coherent to me, so I started to use it and then things started to feel right.
+In any case i was working in the login page with this kind of code until I saw a different way of write the script section wich it looked more coherent to me, so I started to use it and then things started to feel right.

 ```js
 <script setup>